pohlm01/master-thesis/4_comparison.typ

 As mentioned, only a single signature verification for the handshake is required.
 The second variable that determines the computational cost is the number of active @ap:pl for a @ca.
 Comparing an @ecdsa X.509 certificate chain with an @mtc that holds an @ecdsa key, reveals that the @mtc uses only 19~% of the computation the certificate chain requires.
-Comparing the same @ecdsa certificate chain with an @mtc with 280 million active @ap:pl shows that the @mtc case uses only 6.8~% of the computation the certificate chain requires.
+Comparing the same @ecdsa certificate chain with an @mldsa @mtc with 280 million active @ap:pl demonstrates that the @mtc case uses only 6.8~% of the computation the certificate chain requires.
 Moreover, comparing the @pq use cases with each other, we observe a reduction of 73~% to 85~% in the advantage of @mtc.

 #figure(